bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 }
 ```

-Re-running the pipeline shows that we've split the three
+Re-running the pipeline shows that we've split what used to be 3
 `find_junction_spanning_reads` processes into 10 jobs.

 ```